Lasting Action

 If we want to see a world where people are engaging in healthy behaviors, with higher order thinking and good coping mechanisms, we have to establish a foundation early to support the development of a healthy nervous system, which determines these outcomes.
 This is achieved primarily through secure attachment, movement and nutrition from conception to age three.
 These elements are protective, meaning, they will help a child build a sense of self-agency, or resilience, even if a child is exposed to trauma or experiences development delays.

 What happens if we miss the early window of intervention?
 Thanks to neural plasticity, (the brain’s ability to change,) the same three elements of attachment, movement and nutrition, can help adults attain a “locus of control” where previously they felt out-of-control.
-Many adults struggle with feelings associated with chronic stress and anxiety, the treatment for a dysregulated, disrupted nervous system is the same across the life span.
+Many adults struggle with feelings associated with chronic stress and anxiety.
+The treatment for a dysregulated, disrupted nervous system is the same across the life span.
 In order for the systems of the body to be organized, we need to feel a sense of connection and safety with others.
 We must move our bodies in ways that strengthen and organize the nervous system, including breathing, and we need to ensure we are eating foods with the nutrients our bodies need to build the infrastructure of support for a healthy nervous system, namely healthy fats, fruits and vegetables.

 For some, this may be an oversimplification.
 It is important for people to seek guidance from a medical professional to identify serious conditions requiring medical treatment.
 For most people, however, consistent, positive interpersonal connections, movement and nutrition will be enough to establish a sense of self-agency that is a springboard to good mental health and overall well-being.